XinyuanYxy/TravelApp/README.md

 ## General info

 This project is a travel plan keeper prototype from Udacity.
-Used Webpack build tool and Sass.
+Used Webpack build tool and Sass and testing tool Jest.
 Consumed three APIs.

 ## Dependencies